karsten-vermeulen-dev/Into-the-deep-blue-C/Lesson 01 - Getting to know your environment/README.md

 They are usually grouped together within _curly brackets_ **({})** and all statements have to end with a _semicolon_ **(;)**.
 No matter how much whitespace (in the form of spaces, tabs or newlines) is present, the compiler reads an entire statement as one entity until it finds the semicolon.

-_**Note**_: Brace wars are a thing and many developers out there will argue which method is better, i.e., lined up or such that the opening brace is on the same line as the opening statement.
+💡 _Brace wars are a thing and many developers out there will argue which method is better, i.e., lined up or such that the opening brace is on the same line as the opening statement.
 Ignore the heated discussions as to which is better, simply choose the method you prefer and stick to that.
-Don't mix it up.
+Don't mix it up_.

 ```cpp
 if(braces == linedUp)